danyalsaqib/face_pipeline_triton/README.md

 This is the model directory path, that should be given to the Triton Server Docker on startup.

 ## Dockerfile
 The dockerfile contains instructions to first install necessary libraries, and then copy the 'retinaface_functions/' directory into a local docker directory using the command `COPY face_recognition /face_recognition`.
-The docker uses the tensorflow container as its parent, given by `FROM nvcr.io/nvidia/tensorflow:21.11-tf2-py3`
+The docker uses the Ubuntu container as its parent, given by `FROM ubuntu`

 To build the docker, simply use the following command.
 Remember that the dot at the end is important:
 ```